spacotto/grimoire/C/bitwise-operations.md

 ```
 5 >> 1       // 0101 >> 1 = 0010 (result: 2)
 ```

+>[!IMPORTANT]
+>The right shift behaviour for `int` is implementation-defined: it may perform an arithmetic shift (preserving the sign bit) or logical shift (filling with zeros).
+For `unsigned int`, right shift always fills with zeros.

+>[!CAUTION]
+>Avoid shifting by a negative amount or by more bits than the type width.
+This causes undefined behaviour.

 ## Common Bitwise Syntax Patterns
 Creating a bit mask: